Day 1 - Transfer from Hanover, New Hampshire / Warm-up ride in Grafton, Vermont

 Hanover is served by Dartmouth Coach, providing transport

 from Boston's South Station and Logan Airport.
 It is also close to the Lebanon

 Municipal Airport (LEB), which is served by Cape Air from Boston, and to

 Amtrak's White River Junction station.

-Our transfer leaves from the Dartmouth Coach stop in front
+Our transfer leaves from in front of Dartmouth Hall on

 If you arrive after this time, you will need to arrange for